sgbush/cppcon2022/slides/lookup-tables.md

     40: 0000000000000000     0 FUNC    GLOBAL DEFAULT  UND _ZNSt8ios_base4InitD1Ev@GLIBCXX_3.4```
 ---
 # Compiler-Driven Lookup Table Generation
-* Lookup tables can be very fast
+* Lookup tables can be very fast or space-saving
     * Sometimes critical for embedded, real-time applications
 * We can place the design support in the source code
     * No external processes to cause mistakes